 Maintenance and Transmission of Rodent-borne Pathogens

 We use rodent systems to investigate infection maintenance and transmission in wildlife, and how anthropogenic environmental modifications, such as land use changes and food provisioning, influence these processes.
-Diverse methods are employed, ranging from molecular studies, to laboratory infection experiments, and longitudinal monitoring and manipulations of wild populations.
-A prominent model for our research is the bank vole-Puumala hantavirus system in Europe, which is a major zoonotic infection with hundreds to thousands of usually mild annual human cases, in line with vole abundance.
-This system also provides a way to understand severe and difficult to study hantaviruses in other locations, such as Sin Nombre hantavirus, which is primarily carried by deer mice in the United States.
+Diverse methods are employed, including molecular studies, laboratory infection experiments, and longitudinal monitoring and manipulations of wild populations.
+A prominent model for our research is the bank vole-Puumala hantavirus system in Europe, a zoonotic system that causes hundreds to thousands of usually mild annual human cases each year.
+This host-virus system also provides a way to understand severe and difficult to study hantaviruses in other locations, such as Sin Nombre hantavirus, which is primarily carried by deer mice in the United States.